chumh07/Data-Journalism-Final-Project/README.md

 ## Sources

 This pitch was inspired by [this article by NBC](https://www.nbcnews.com/news/us-news/free-school-lunches-are-ending-house-passes-deal-summer-meals-child-nu-rcna34745).
-This project was made possible with the data from the California Department of Education's [website](https://www.cde.ca.gov/ds/sh/cw/).
+This project was made possible with the data from the California Department of Education's [website](https://www.cde.ca.gov/ds/sh/cw/) and you can find the my spreadsheets [here](https://docs.google.com/spreadsheets/d/1TmgSBt7lYTcBlwzz_vMqE01Xg3-0yorGSs7pwhPAR14/edit?usp=sharing).

 ### Potential Interview Contacts
 1. Ms. Cathy Ahearn